simonhq/canberradams/readme.md

 ## AppDaemon Libraries

-Please add the following packages to your appdaemon configuration
+Please add the following packages to your appdaemon 4 configuration on the supervisor page of the add-on.

 ``` yaml
 system_packages: []